lemon24/reader/docs/guide.rst

 Likewise, wherever an entry argument is expected, you can either pass a *(feed URL, entry id)* tuple or an :class:`Entry` (or :class:`EntrySearchResult`) object.

+.. todo:: Move to a section of its own, maybe. :meth:`~Reader.get_entries()`  lazily, so the entries will be pulled in memory only on-demand.

 Errors and exceptions